YumaYX/rubydemodoc/input/erb/read_file.md

-This Ruby code snippet demonstrates the use of the ERB (Embedded Ruby) library for template processing.
-Specifically, it reads the content of the file `input/erb/file.html.erb` using the `File.read` method.
-Then, it initializes an ERB object named `erb` with the read content.
-It also sets a variable named `@val` to the string 'val'.
-Finally, the `erb.result(binding)` method is called, which evaluates the code within the `binding` object (which represents the current execution context) within the ERB template, effectively rendering the template with the value of `@val` substituted into it.
+This Ruby code snippet demonstrates the use of the ERB (Embedded Ruby) library to process an HTML template.
+First, it requires the 'erb' library.
+Then, it creates an ERB object by reading the content of an HTML file named 'file.html.erb' located in the 'input/erb' directory.
+Next, it defines a variable `@val` with the string value 'val'.
+Finally, it calls the `result` method on the ERB object, passing the current binding as an argument.
+This indicates that the ERB template will be evaluated within the current scope, allowing access to variables like `@val` within the template.
+The result of the template evaluation is then returned.